edo9300/Make-Forwarder-Dsi/README.md

 1. Turn on your DSi and boot into HiyaCFW
 2. You should see a "present" on your home screen titled `Forwarder Maker`.
 Unwrap and open this.
 3. You should see a screen that says `Forwarder maker by edo9300`.
-4. Use the D-pad to navigate to "Set target bootstrap" and click A to select it.
+4. Use the D-pad to navigate to `Set target bootstrap` and click A to select it.
 5. Navigate to the folder called `_nds` and choose the file called `nds-bootstrap-nightly.nds`
 6. Now select `Create Forwarder`.
 7. Navigate to your games folder and select the ROM you would like to make a forwarder to, then click A.